 Penny is the General Manager, Engagement & Innovation at the Royal Automobile Association of South Australia (RAA), the state’s largest membership based organisation.
 Penny has strong networks across a range of industries and communities in South Australia.
 She has extensive experience in the private sector and member based organisations as well as local, state and federal government.
 Her skills and expertise include stakeholder relations, media and communications, advocacy, strategy and organisational development.
 Penny is a member of the Australian Automobile Association’s Public Policy Forum, a member of the Council for Economic Development of Australia (SA) and a board director of Junction Australia.

 Lissa is a Principal Environmental Consultant at Golder Associates who is passionate about driving sustainable major projects in South Australia across the transport, resources and energy sectors.
 She has lectured in biological sciences at Flinders University, served as an Elected Member for Local Government and sits as an independent member for Council Development Assessment Panels.

-Andrew Culley is the Managing Partner of Deloitte South Australia.
+Andrew Culley is the Managing Partner of Deloitte Private.
 Deloitte is the largest accounting firm in the world with over 700 partners and 7,000 employees in Australia.
 In Adelaide, Andrew oversees two offices, 20 partners and over 200 professional staff providing services aimed at enhancing the economic prosperity of South Australia across both the private and public sectors including Deloitte Private family services, digital strategy & implementation, cyber security and Deloitte Access Economics in addition to the traditional compliance services.
 Andrew has a Masters of Business Administration, University of South Australia and Bachelor of Economics (Accounting), University of Adelaide and is a member of the Australian Information Industry Association and the Chartered Accountants Australia and New Zealand.

 After 20 years as an interior architect Mena joined husband Dr James Muecke in 2009 to champion blindness prevention with Sight for All.
 Mena has created several iconic fundraising events in this time and co-founded Vision 1000 a charitable membership calling upon a collective of people to assist in the fight against blindness.
 Mena plays a vital role in the marketing and publicity of Sight For All.